pritha-ctrl/hello-world/README.md

 # hello-world
-ji # repository in here
+ji  repository in here
+this is my first commit